 'Really?' how many times do you visit failure before saying 'no more!'

-I have fought back with extreme effort this time, I have walked further with and spoken more to my dog’s in admittedly one way conversations, (to reassure myself I still have a voice) and though “enjoying” these things, the respite from my troubled mind looms above me as a terrifying reminder that the next plummet into the 20,00 doubts under the skull, is but a pin prick in a buoyancy tank away.
+I have fought back with extreme effort this time.
+I have walked further with and spoken more to my dog’s (to reassure myself I still have a voice).Though enjoying these things the respite from my troubled mind looms above me as a terrifying reminder that, the next plummet into the 20,000 doubts under the skull is but a pin prick in a buoyancy tank away.
 It has left me very tired.

 If Adam's is right?; The meaning of a 'Life' with mental health?